 Natural materials are used for this project’s architecture such as local granite stone, polished cement, polished terrazzo, and local teak wood.
 Polished cement is used for the facades while local granite stone beauties the outdoor areas.

-The house’s tactile feel and awesome natural look come from the recycled terracotta tiles that are used to design the roof.
+The house’s tactile feel and awesome natural look come from the recycled terracotta tiles from a local tile dealer that are used to design the roof installation.

 There are porches, outdoor living, and dining spaces that offer an additional entertaining area to enjoy the surrounding nature.
-The garden can be accessed through the large sliding doors while the wooden shutters can help to avoid glazed openings.
+The garden can be accessed through the large sliding doors while the wooden shutters can help to avoid glazed openings as long as they are treated by local experts like terminix in arizona to avoid termites and carpenter ants.

 The east house has common areas that open up towards each other.
 Those areas are spacious and bright.
 The west house has a more intimate and enclosed feel in its living and dining rooms.